coder/docs/workspaces/editors.md

 Jupyter Notebook is the original web IDE for creating Notebooks used in data science, machine learning and analytics projects.
-By default, any Coder workspace where Coder detects the Jupyter project is installed (`/usr/local/bin/jupyter` is in the workspace), the Code workspace will show the icon to launch Jupyter Notebook.
+By default, any Coder workspace with the Jupyter project installed (in `/usr/local/bin/jupyter`) will render the icon to launch Jupyter Notebook.

 ![Jupyter Notework](../assets/workspaces/jupyter-notebook-icon.png)

-Add the Jupyter project to your Dockerfile to build the image
+To use Jupyter Notebook in a Coder workspace, build a Dockerfile with Jupyter project installed as shown below:

 ```Dockerfile
 # Dockerfile to install Jupyter Notebook